 To discover that you don’t have something that others do, which you don’t know is missing in the first place (because you don’t know that it exists) was quite a shock to me.
 This realization would have never occurred to me if I had taken sleeping pills as my solution.

-To learn even more about ways to overcome what’s keeping you from sleeping at night and from being your most effective, Healthiest Self, sign up for our newsletter and take our online Sense of Self-Help! course.
+To learn even more about ways to overcome what’s keeping you from sleeping at night and from being your most effective, healthiest Self, download the first chapter of my forthcoming book, How to Overcome Insomnia All by Yourself.